BGZHU1/docs/making_machines_softlayer.md

-FINDMINE Making and Configuring New Machines
+eFINDMINE Making and Configuring New Machines
 ================================

 THE SOFTLAYER EDITION
 ----------------------------------------------------------------